-Upon a redemption treated as a sale or exchange under the foregoing rules, or upon a sale of your shares to a third party, you generally will recognize capital gain or loss equal to the difference between the cost of your shares and the amount you receive when you sell them.
+Upon a redemption treated as a sale or exchange under the foregoing rules, or upon a sale of your shares to a third party, you generally will recognize capital gain or loss equal to the difference between the adjusted basis of your shares (i.e., generally your initial cost as adjusted for distributions considered a return of capital) and the amount you receive when you sell them.
 Any such capital gain or loss will be a long-term capital gain or loss if you held the shares for more than one year at the time of disposition.
 Long-term capital gains of noncorporate shareholders of the Fund (including individuals) are currently subject to U.S. federal income taxation at a maximum rate of 23.8% (including a 3.8% Medicare contribution tax on certain high-income individuals, trusts and estates).
-Long-term capital gains of a corporate shareholder are subject to minimum Federal income tax rate of 35%.
+Long-term capital gains of a corporate shareholder are currently subject to a federal income tax rate of 21%.
 The deductibility of capital losses for both corporate and non-corporate shareholders of the Fund is subject to limitations under the Code.